-Cowlitz County officials released a draft Health Impact Assessment (HIA) on Thursday that reaffirms many of the serious adverse public health impacts of the proposed Millennium Bulk Terminals project in Longview, Washington.
-The significance of the draft HIA is limited due to the severely constrained geographic scope of the study area, and the fact that most major permits for Millennium’s proposed project have already been denied.
+KELSO, WASHINGTON - Cowlitz County officials released a Health Impact Statement (HIA) on Monday, September 10th that reaffirms the serious adverse public health impacts of the proposed Millennium Bulk Terminals project in Longview, Washington.
+The focus of the HIA is on neighborhoods near the proposed terminal and facilities along the BNSF line in Cowlitz County.
+The document underscores the potential negative impacts to communities already experiencing significant health disparities.Read more

 Oregon PSR encourages all Oregonians to get out and vote.
 We're engaged on many ballot measures for November 2018 that have profound implications for health, equity, democracy, and the environment.
 Continue reading Oregon PSR's November 2018 ballot measure guide and make sure that you are registered to vote!Read more

 Thanks so much to everyone who attended and supported Facing America's Nuclear Legacy: Hiroshima, Nagasaki, & the Pacific Islands, our Monday, August 6th memorial event honoring the lives lost to atomic weapons in Japan in 1945 and in the Pacific Islands due to nuclear weapons testing throughout the Cold War.
 There was great turnout for the event, and we appreciate everyone who came out to honor the lives destroyed by nuclear weapons, learn more, and get involved in Oregon PSR's work for a world free of the threat of these morally unacceptable weapons of indiscriminate mass destruction.Read more